 In order to cook more food we often carry out 1 or 2 Pocket Rockets and a cookset like this.
 You could also use this Sea to Summit Cookset with collapsible pot, bowl, and mug.

 Plus, I don’t want my coffee to taste like chili, so I use my Jet Boil only for boiling water.

 While the PocketRocket may be a bit tippy when using large pots and pans, this camp stove has gotten us through tent camping in Norway, Ireland, Germany, Hawaii, New Zealand, and the US.
 We love that it is lightweight and packs down so small.
 It’s fantastic for backpacking!

 We always carry a knife like this and don’t forget to pack a few cooking utensils and a spork.
 Now is a good time to also throw in waterproof matches, trash bag, ziplock baggies, paper towels, toilet paper, and baby wipes.

 If you somehow don’t need or want coffee when backpacking, I envy you.
 But if you’re a good ol black coffee lover like us, we never backpack without our JetBoil Flash Java Kit.

 We personally can’t have French Pressed coffee without it being freshly ground so we always carry this GSI coffee grinder.

 If you are packing out your own healthy snacks, we love using the Blue Water Bento 3-in-1 lunchboxes because they pack more efficiently than regular food packaging, they are lightweight unlike most Tupperware, and they seal up really well.

 We usually pack nuts, our famous trail cookies, crackers, chips and by packing them in our Bentos, our food doesn’t get smushed and broken by other stuff in our packs.

 Bentos are completely seal proof so you can even pack hummus, soup, our premade backpacking dinners in never worry about spillage.

-If you plan on having a campfire on your backpacking trip, make your life easier by also packing CoffeeWick Fire Starters.
+If you plan on having a campfire on your backpacking trip, make your life easier by also packing Fire Starters.
 These fire starters from Bushcraft Survival are wax-infused natural hemp cords that work in all weather conditions, so you can safely start a fire whenever you need it and the wick can burn for hours.